bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 .. code-block:: sh

-    py.test -m integration --html=tests/pytest-report.html --driver Firefox --firefox-path /path/to/firefox/application
+    py.test -m integration                  \
+        --driver Firefox                    \
+        --firefox-path /path/to/firefox/app \
+        --html=tests/pytest-report.html

-The --html is optional, but it will allow you to see the report that will also be generated on TravisCI.
+The ``--html`` is optional, but it will allow you to see the same report that is generated on TravisCI.

 Many of these tests can be run locally, and you will see browser windows open and close on your machine as you run them.
 When we run the tests on TravisCI we